 The truck accident attorneys at Butler Prather LLP search for logbook violations using a network of forensic experts and outside investigators.
 In many cases, logbook violations provide important information about what factors played a role in a crash, especially when we compare them to computer data from the truck itself.

 Commercial vehicle operators must maintain stricter standards than the general public with regard to the operation and maintenance of their vehicles.
 The driving factor behind these regulations is to avoid preventable accidents.
 According to the FMCSA, these are the most common causes of truck accidents:

 The disparity of size between a semi and a passenger vehicle can be a major factor in how serious injuries are after an accident.
 Truck crashes often lead to painful and debilitating injury.
 It’s not uncommon for accidents with semi trucks to result in partial or total permanent disability, and such injuries require extensive medical care.
 A personal injury settlement will help pay for medical bills, lost wages, and address any loss in earning capacity.
 They also provide recompense for intangible losses associated with an accident like pain and suffering.

-After a serious truck accident, call the truck accident attorneys at Butler Wooten & Peak LLP at (800) 242-2962, or contact us online.
+After a serious truck accident, call the Atlanta truck accident attorneys at Butler Prather LLP at (800) 242-2962, or contact us online.
 We’re committed to helping victims of negligence receive compensation for their injuries and regain their financial security.
 Schedule your free initial consultation with one of our firm’s experienced associates or partners.
 Let us review the specifics of your case and help you decide on your next steps.
 Take advantage of our contingency-fee legal services today.